bxparks/AceTime/README.md

 Serial.println(secondsSinceEpoch);
 ```

 This prints `6574` and `568079100` respectively.
-The `toDaysSinceEpoch()` counts
+The `toDaysSinceEpoch()` method
-the number of whole days since the Epoch, including leap days.
+counts the number of whole days since the Epoch, including leap days.

-You can create a `DateTime` objects from the seconds from Epoch:
+You can go the other way and create a `DateTime` object from the seconds from
+Epoch:
 ```C++
 DateTime dt(568079100, TimeZone(1));
 ```